untitled-pit-group/foxhound/doc/API.rst

     including deleting any partial uploaded data from GCS.
 :Params:
     upload_id
-        The file ID, as returned by ``uploads.begin``.
+        The upload ID, as returned by ``uploads.begin``.
 :Response: ``null``
 :Errors:
     2404 not_found
-        The ``file_id`` provided does not correspond to an in-progress upload.
+        The ``upload_id`` provided does not correspond to an in-progress upload.

-Calling this method will also invalidate the upload ID such that it will return a 2404 error upon future calls to this method or ``upload.finish``.
+Calling this method will also invalidate the upload ID such that it will return a 2404 error upon future calls to this method or ``uploads.finish``.

 This method can be called even if the file upload has finished to prevent indexing.
-This method will invariably incur some data loss so MUST be performed only with user consent or under irreparable circumstances.
+This method will invariably incur some data loss so MUST be invoked only with user consent or under irreparable circumstances.

 ----------------------------